 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Adaptation Displacement: Harry Potter (and, inevitably, Lord of the Rings) is based more on the movies than the original books; though since this is the Cliffs Notes version of the plot anyway, the difference is rarely noticeable.
+Harry Potter and Lord of the Rings/The Hobbit are based more on the movies than the original books; though since these are the Cliffs Notes versions of the plots anyway, the difference is rarely noticeable.

 There's a bit of this in Marvel Super Heroes, too.
 The characters from the Marvel Cinematic Universe are based off of those designs while the X-Men seem to be based on the 90's cartoon show, and thus the Jim Lee designs.
 (Except Wolverine and Storm, who have their Astonishing looks).
-Beyond that, the game takes a Pragmatic Adaptation approach, mixing and matching various portrayals into a new whole—including one level featuring the comic version of one character (the Mandarin) and the movie version of another (Aldtrich Killian).
+Beyond that, the game takes a Pragmatic Adaptation approach, mixing and matching various portrayals into a new whole—including one level featuring the both the comic and movie versions of the Mandarin (the Yellow Peril-style one and Aldrich Killian).

 In LEGO Indiana Jones, the final bosses of their respective movies had "Hit and Run" or "Escape" strategies, so the fights were just running around hitting the boss.
 The sequel looks to remedy this though with the encounters mentioned on the page, by changing up the events of the films a bit.